jdsimkin04/smallareamapp/README.md

 ## Installation

-You can install the Github version of smallareamapp from [my Github repo](https://github.com/jdsimkin04/smallareamapp) with:
+*smallareamApp* is not available on [CRAN](https://cran.r-project.org/).
+You can install it now through Github via [my Github repo](https://github.com/jdsimkin04/smallareamapp) with:

 ``` r
 devtools::install_github("jdsimkin04/smallareamapp")